 Q: Do you have classes in how to use the library?

-A: Individuals can sign-up for tutorials on library use--how to use the catalog, database searching, etc.--with any Reference Librarian, preferably in the afternoon.
+A: Individuals can sign-up for tutorials on library use--how to use the catalog, database searching, etc.--with any Reference Librarian.

 Several tutorials on listed on the Library Home Page